If you’re a bit confused about protecting plants from frost and cold weather, you’re not alone!

 Protecting plants from frost using fleece

 *Horticultural fleece is great for protecting plants from frost.
 These type of plant protection covers are often referred to as a frost blanket.
 You simply place it over plants – a bit like wrapping the plant up – and secure with string.
-You can also use straw, *hessian and bracken.
-The RHS has a good guide to wrapping plants here.
+You can also use straw, *hessian and bracken as plant covers for winter.

 Using mulch to protect plants

 Adding mulch around the base of your plants provides them with an insulating layer of organic material.
-This can help to prevent the ground freezing and causing root damage.
-Compost, bark chippings, manure and leaf mould are all great options for mulch.
+This can help to protect plants from freezing and root damage.

 Using cloches to protect plants

-A *cloche is a clear cover that can be placed over a plant to protect it from the cold.
+*cloches are clear winter plant protectors that are placed over a plant to protect it from the cold.
 Cloches are usually made of glass or plastic, and are available in sizes to suit individual plants right up to rows of vegetables.
 Cloches should be removed during the day when the risk of frost has passed to allow for ventilation and access to moisture.

 You can improvise a cloche from an upturned flower pot, a glass jar, or even a milk or juice bottle with the bottom removed.

 Leaving old growth on plants

-This is another easy way of protecting plants from frost.
+This is another easy way of protecting plants in winter.
 The previous season’s growth can provide protection for the plant, so it’s a good idea to leave it rather than cutting it back.